aagarwal1012/mdg-iitr.github.io/_posts/2018-3-17-linux-intro.md

 ping -c4 8.8.8.8      # to send 4 packets to google's server at 8.8.8.8
 sudo lsof -i          # to list network sockets
 ```
-DNS == Domain Name System
-            DNS contains records , few of which map domain names to their IP addresses.
+**DNS** (Domain Name System) - contains records , few of which map domain names to their IP addresses.

 ```shell
 host google.com           # This command can be used to look the DNS records